Find Affordable College Courses

 40% Racial-Ethnic Minorities*

 The 11th most popular school in the country for other public health majors who are seeking their master's degree is University of South Florida - Main Campus.
 Roughly 50,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-The other public health program at University of South Florida - Main Campus awarded 20 master's degrees during the 2020-2021 school year.
-About 60% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 20 people received their master's degree in other public health from USF Tampa.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #12